TLS

 HTTP(s) clients

-Using our forks of OpenSSL and BoringSSL, we’ve enabled support for post-quantum and hybrid key exchange and authentication in the curl command-line web client and the Chromium web browser.
+Using our forks of OpenSSL and BoringSSL, we’ve enabled support for post-quantum and hybrid key exchange and authentication in the curl command-line web client and the Chromium and Epiphany web browsers.

 curl